 This guide walks you through integrating Shopify Customer Analytics into your Mixtable spreadsheet, enabling you to unlock key metrics like Average Order Value (AOV), Total Sales, and Product Categories Bought.
 Follow the steps below to start leveraging these insights to grow your business.

-After installing the Mixtable Analytics app, click the Create a Workbook button
+After installing the Mixtable Analytics app, click the + Create Workbook button

-Create a workbook from the Customers template.
+Create a workbook from the Sales by Customer template.
 This template will load the following data from your store:

 AOV per customer is calculated by dividing the total sales generated by this customer by the number of orders (orders count) they have generated.